 After several years of working on cannabis laws while running Solstice, Alex realized he wanted to shift his priority to his family, his substitute teaching at Seattle Public Schools, and becoming a father.

 On November 9th, 2019 (the best day of his life), Alex and his partner welcomed their baby into the world at Swedish First Hill.
 It was that day Alex realized he wanted to be on the city council.

 After making that decision, Alex began to put all of his professional efforts into achieving his goal.
 Diving deeper into community engagement, he leveraged his past experiences of sitting on boards to become a member of every community group that would have him.
 From there, he worked to understand the challenges and opportunities facing our communities, while working to improve as many as possible.

 Alex is prepared for doing the work of a city council member and is confident that he can serve District 3 in a way that improves everyone's life.

 The most important things in Alex’s life are being a father and husband, for which he feels insanely grateful, as they are his main support and foundation.

 Alex was raised in a home of abuse; physical, emotional, and substance.
 His father succumbed to alcoholism when Alex was 14 years old.
-After his fathers death, Alex fell into his own pattern of anger and substance abuse.
+After his father's death, Alex fell into his own pattern of anger and substance abuse.
 If it weren’t for the grace of his (newly) single mother, Alex believes he would have been on the streets.
-His mom never gave up on him.
-She worked her ass off as a UFCW member at Macy’s to put both of her sons through college.
+She never gave up on him, working from dawn til dusk, to put both her children through college.